Loading…

 Featured figures

-“He poured my tea Himself, and answered, before I had asked”
+“He poured my tea Himself, and answered, before I had asked it, the”

 The Dawn-Breakers: Nabíl's Narrative of the Early Days of the Bahá'í Revelation